TomPark2000/Lending.Club-End.to.End.Project/README.md

 ###  <ins>Side-Note: Feature Importance<ins>

 Before training the Deep Neural Network model, I created a simple Random Tree Forest model in order to find feature importance.
 The most important features included: Zipcodes of 937, 116, and 866, interest rate, debt to income ratio, and revolving credit utilization.
-Although this did not cause me to remove any features, it suppored the reasoning for my polynomial features.
+Although this did not cause me to remove any features, it supported the reasoning for my polynomial features.
+This Random Tree Forest model is not in the code because of the time it took to process (it is in a copy).

 # <ins>Other things I tried but did NOT implement<ins>